BorisMolch/pfrontend-temp/content/blog/get-hands-on-with-patchworld-at-this-special-workshop-in-madrid.md

 ---
-_template: blog_post
+author: "PatchXR"
+ctalink: ""
+ctatext: ""
+date: 2022-12-07T08:00:00Z
+description: "Don't just hear about PatchWorld - try it yourself.
+With L.E.V. and Matadero Madrid, we're presenting an in-depth, hands-on workshop on 10 December introducing you to fully-immersive music creation."
+image: "/uploads/patch-madrid-flyer-crop.jpg"
+slug: "patchworld-madrid-lev"
+title: "Get hands-on with PatchWorld at this special workshop in Madrid"
+type: "post"
 ---

-+++
-author = "PatchXR"
-ctalink = ""
-ctatext = ""
-date = 2022-12-07T08:00:00Z
-description = "Don't just hear about PatchWorld - try it yourself.
-With L.E.V. and Matadero Madrid, we're presenting an in-depth, hands-on workshop on 10 December introducing you to fully-immersive music creation." image = "/uploads/patch-madrid-flyer-crop.jpg" slug = "patchworld-madrid-lev" title = "Get hands-on with PatchWorld at this special workshop in Madrid" type = "post"

-+++
 ![](/uploads/patch-madrid-flyer.jpeg)

 We're especially excited to be heading to L.E.V. - Laboratorio de Electrónica Visual - this week.
 Madrid's event is one of the must-experience dates on the audiovisual calendar.
 We have a compelling backdrop, too, for the workshop - the exhibition [_Metaverses: Realities in Transition_](https://levfestival.com/22/en/lev-madrid/metaversos-realidades-en-transicion/) explores the possibilities of this emerging medium.